ICELANDIC BEER: EVERYTHING YOU NEED TO KNOW!

 ICELANDIC BEER HISTORY: IN A NUTSHELL

 Since day one, beer of some kind has been the most popular alcoholic drink in Iceland.
-For our first settlers, travelling in open Viking ships from Norway (approx. the year 871), this was no exception.
+For our first settlers, traveling in open Viking ships from Norway (approx. the year 871), this was no exception.

-But in Iceland we did not have the perfect conditions or ingredients for brewing beer and for that reason the beer could turn out to be very variable and often simply not good enough for drinking … although that wouldn’t always stop thirsty Vikings!
+But in Iceland, we did not have the perfect conditions or ingredients for brewing beer and for that reason the beer could turn out to be very variable and often simply not good enough for drinking … although that wouldn’t always stop thirsty Vikings!